unChaz/sci-fi-5e/srd/mechanics/combat.md

 The “Movement and Position” section later in this chapter gives the rules for your move.

 You can forgo moving, taking an action, or doing anything at all on your turn.
-If you can’t decide what to do on your turn, consider taking the Dodge or Ready action, as described in “Actions in Combat.”
+If you can't decide what to do on your turn, consider taking the Dodge or Ready action, as described in “Actions in Combat.”

 ##### Bonus Actions

 Various class features, tek skills, and other abilities let you take an additional action on your turn called a bonus action.
 The Cunning Action feature, for example, allows a scoundrel to take a bonus action.
 You can take a bonus action only when a special ability, tek skill, or other feature of the game states that you can do something as a bonus action.
-You otherwise don’t have a bonus action to take.
+You otherwise don't have a bonus action to take.

 You can take only one bonus action on your turn, so you must choose which bonus action to use when you have more than one available.

-You choose when to take a bonus action during your turn, unless the bonus action’s timing is specified, and anything that deprives you of your ability to take actions also prevents you from taking a bonus action.
+You choose when to take a bonus action during your turn, unless the bonus action's timing is specified, and anything that deprives you of your ability to take actions also prevents you from taking a bonus action.

 ##### Other Activity on Your Turn